kristoffer-dyrkorn/javazone2024/README.md

 License: [Creative commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 In short, you are free to use the material, but not commercially.
 You must include attribution, and you must share derived material under this same licence.

-This implementation sets up a model of a 3x3 km region of Norway and uses the Norwegian mapping authority Kartverket, and Open Street Maps, as its data sources.
-The scripts should be fairly easy to adapt to other sources as they show how to use some of the most common protocols and APIs for geodata.

 ## Example output

+The code in this repo creates a GLB containing a 3D model of a 3x3 km region of Norway.
+It uses the Norwegian mapping authority (Kartverket) and Open Street Maps as its data sources.
+The scripts should be fairly easy to adapt to other data sources - as they show how to use the most common protocols and APIs for geodata.

 ![Example output](./images/model.jpg)